Euphrates Lake: Project history

-Rescue excavations in the Lake Assad region
+Rescue excavations in the Euphrates Lake region

 In anticipation of the reservoir forming, an intensive, international program of archaeological rescue excavations was carried out between 1963 and 1974.
 Excavations ranged in the date of sites: from the Late Natufian to the Ottoman Empire.
 Excavated sites include Tell Abu Hureyra, Emar, Habuba Kabira, Mureybet, Tell es-Sweyhat, Tell Fray and Dibsi Faraj.
 At Qal'at Ja'bar, a castle on a hilltop later turned into an island, a protective glacis was built and two minarets at Mureybet and Meskene were relocated beyond the flood zone.

 Characteristics

-The maximum capacity of Lake Assad is 11.7 km3 at a surface area of 610 km2, making it the largest lake in Syria.
+The maximum capacity of Euphrates Lake is 11.7 km3 at a surface area of 610 km2, making it the largest lake in Syria.
 The actual capacity is, however, much lower at 9.6 km3, resulting in a surface area of 447 km2.
-The proposed irrigation scheme suffered from a number of problems, including the high gypsum content in the reclaimed soils around Lake Assad, soil salinization, the collapse of canals that distributed the water from Lake Assad, and the unwillingness of farmers to resettle in the reclaimed areas.
-As a result, only 60000 ha were irrigated from Lake Assad in 1984.
+The proposed irrigation scheme suffered from a number of problems, including the high gypsum content in the reclaimed soils around Euphrates Lake, soil salinization, the collapse of canals that distributed the water from Euphrates Lake, and the unwillingness of farmers to resettle in the reclaimed areas.
+As a result, only 60000 ha were irrigated from Euphrates Lake in 1984.
 In 2000, the irrigated surface had risen to 124000 ha, which is 19 percent of the projected 640000 ha.
-Lake Assad is the most important source of drinking water to Aleppo, providing the city through a pipeline with 80000000 m3 of drinking water per year.
+Euphrates Lake is the most important source of drinking water to Aleppo, providing the city through a pipeline with 80000000 m3 of drinking water per year.
 The lake also supports a fishing industry.